Imagen única de: Tijeras Medievales Forjadas A Mano, Tijeras Articuladas.

 Please note:

-The above specifications may vary slightly from copy to copy.
-Since these scissors are a hand-forged product, no two pieces are the same!
-Slight deviations in shape and/or surface caused by manual work are absolutely normal, and the images above are for exemplary purposes only.
+The above specifications may vary slightly from one copy to another.
+Since these scissors are a hand-forged product, no two pieces are alike!
+Slight deviations in shape and/or surface caused by manual work are absolutely normal, and the images above are for illustrative purposes only.
 The steel used here is not stainless and may show slight signs of corrosion.
-We recommend that you take care of the scissors regularly, for example with Ballistol, a universal oil ideal for preserving steel products.
+We recommend regularly caring for the scissors, for example with Ballistol, a universal oil ideal for preserving steel products.

 Add text about your shipping policy